Warrant Officer Prerequisites and Duty Description

 Subject: 390A - Doe, John D – 1234- CW2

-*Exceptions to Policy: At this time there should be no need for one, but if you believe you require or need to submit an exception to policy, please contact 390 Proponent first.
+*Exceptions to Policy: if you believe you require or need to submit an exception to policy, please contact 390 Proponent first.
+For example, time in service waivers or medical waivers.

 *DO NOT attempt a PAR in IPPS-A